amanchokshi/EMBERS/joss_paper/paper.md

 months of observations necessitated the creation of an automated pipeline for it's analysis. *EMBERS* contains modules to pre-process and temporally align raw
 RF data, download large batches of satellite ephemerides from Space-Track.org^[https://www.space-track.org] and compute the trajectories of satellites using
-Skyfield [@Skyfield_2019]. *EMBERS* implements a unique cross-matching technique to automatically determine the transmission frequency of satellites based on their trajectories and RF power in the calibrated data.
+Skyfield [@Skyfield_2019]. *EMBERS* implements a unique cross-matching technique to automatically determine the transmission frequency of satellites based on their trajectories and observed RF power.
 Satellite signals are further processed to remove modulations due to the satellites and non-linear amplification effects, before being projected onto all-sky beam maps.

 # Theory